skirpichev/cpython/Doc/reference/lexical_analysis.rst

 Python has :ref:`complex number <typesnumeric>` objects, but no complex literals.
-Instead, *imaginary literals* denote complex numbers with a zero real part.
+Instead, *imaginary literals* denote complex numbers without a real part, an instance of :class:`imaginary`.

 For example, in math, the complex number 3+4.2\ *i* is written as the real number 3 added to the imaginary number 4.2\ *i*.